Anger as tech start-up’s video showing drones tasing migrants emerges

 Under “Values & Ethics”, the company website states that it is committed to “never build technologies designed to hurt or kill”.

-The video showcasing the drone was produced in 2018, but the technology never made it to market, the founder said.
+The video showcasing the drone was produced in 2018, but the technology never made it to market, according to the founder.

-Mr Resnick would have been around 18 years old at the time the video was made.
+“I was 16 years old when I designed the prototype portrayed in the video,” Mr Resnick told The Independent in an email.
+“At this time, I considered building products primarily for the homeland security and defense industries.
+I initially believed drones could save lives by using nonlethal systems to prevent lethal shootings between cartels and border agents.
+I explored the idea but realized it was not the ethical direction I wanted to take the company in.”

 “This is one of the most desolate parts of our southern border,” Mr Resnick says in the video obtained by The Intercept, standing to the side of a large metal box.
 “Every year, over $100bn of narcotics and half a million people flow through areas just like this one.